 I watched a lot of female mice being raped during my senior year of college.
 Yes, you read that right.
-I was part of an insanely hilarious group of psychology students whom embarked on a research project to compare human sexual behavior to sexual behavior in mice.
-Our hypothesis was that the male mice would do anything they needed to do to get laid, and that the male mice would fall asleep directly after sex.
+I was part of an insanely hilarious group of psychology students who embarked on a research project to compare human sexual behavior to sexual behavior in mice.
+Our hypothesis was that the male mice would do anything they needed to do to get laid and that the male mice would fall asleep directly after sex.
 Observing hours upon hours of mice, the data that we collected proved our hypothesis to be TRUE.

 Just like mice, humans are biologically predisposed to have sex.
-The desire is arguably stronger with men because biologically they are wired to spread their seed to ensure survival of the human race.
+The desire is arguably stronger with men because biologically they are wired to spread their seed to ensure the survival of the human race.
 Their urges are natural and based on hormones that are out of their control.
 Based on years of conversations with male friends, I’ve come to the conclusion that it is very difficult for the male to use their brain to keep their desires at bay.
 They have it kind of rough because of their biological predisposition.

 Watching these male mice chase the female mice around incessantly until they captured one and mated with them, even though the female tried to get away, showed me up close this natural need that is so very powerful.
 In contrast to mice, humans can exercise self-control even through major difficulty.
-However, humans are also humans, and failing our best intentions is inevitable at times, especially during teenage years when hormones are raging.
+However, humans are also humans, and failing our best intentions is inevitable at times, especially during the teenage years when hormones are raging.